 A maximum deposit of £20k applies and is the same for withdrawals in any 24 hour period, unless you get in touch first and you can withdraw any higher amount.

-They could definitely improve this area of the business but it’s not so limited as to hold anyone back, at least.
+They could definitely improve this area of the business and introduce more e-wallet banking options, but it’s not so limited as to hold anyone back, at least.

 Comments on the Website